ahsuunn/Djaja/README.md

 ## 🎯 Project Overview

-Djaja is a comprehensive telemedicine and diagnostics platform designed for the **TED 2025 Hackathon**.
+Djaja is a comprehensive telemedicine and diagnostics platform.
 This MVP simulates IoT-based diagnostic devices and provides a complete cloud diagnostic infrastructure with AI-assisted analysis, electronic medical records (FHIR-compliant), and telemedicine capabilities.

 ### 🌟 Key Features